 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

-If you have a skin infection and need to also use a topical antibiotic powder, apply the topical antibiotic to the infected area first, then apply Santyl (collagenase).
+It's usually okay to continue using Santyl (collagenase) if your skin becomes infected.
+If you notice signs of a skin infection like redness, itching, swelling, or pus, contact your prescriber.
+They might recommend a topical antibiotic powder.
+Apply the antibiotic first, then Santyl (collagenase).
 If the infection doesn't improve, let your prescriber know because you might need to stop using Santyl (collagenase) until the infection clears.

 Santyl (collagenase) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.